-For example, one adult can be responsible for ensuring the children and/or any elderly residents are safe, while another may be assigned the task of gathering family pets that are close by.
+For example, one adult can be responsible for ensuring the children and/or any elderly residents are safe.
+At the same time, another may be assigned to gather family pets that are close by.

-If everyone knows the role they play in your family making a safe escape during a fire, the chances of everyone getting out alive increase dramatically.
+If everyone knows the role they play in your family making a safe escape during a fire, the chances of everyone getting out alive increases dramatically.

-Practice your escape plan ahead of time with every member of the household, and do it regularly (at least every six months).
+Practice your fire drill and escape plan ahead of time with every member of the household, and do it regularly (at least every six months).